edgelesssys/contrast/docs/docs/getting-started/deployment.md

    ports:
 ```

-## 2. Setup Contrast runtime
+## 2. Setup the Contrast runtime

-After adjusting the deployment files, we add the Contrast runtime to the deployment.
-The runtime takes care of setting up CVMs on nodes.
+After adjusting the deployment files, add the Contrast runtime to your cluster.

-This step is only required once for each version of the runtime.
+The runtime sets up Confidential Virtual Machines (CVMs) on the nodes.

-It can be shared between Contrast deployments.
+You only need to deploy the runtime once per version, and it can be shared across multiple Contrast deployments.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>